richardTowers/paas-do-not-merge/README.md

 paas-do-not-merge
 =================

-A chrome extenstion which disables the merge button in [alphagov/paas-cf] and [alphagov/paas-bootstrap] with CSS:
+A chrome extenstion which disables the merge button in [alphagov/paas-cf], [alphagov/paas-bootstrap] and [alphagov/paas-admin] with CSS and JS:

 > ![](images/screenshot.png)